 The Yiddish Book Center Translation Fellowship program trains, supports, and encourages a new generation of Yiddish literary translators.

 Each year, the program selects a group of emerging translators who are versed in Yiddish language and culture.
-Fellows are provided with training, teamed with a mentor, and awarded a generous stipend to complete a book-length project of their choosing.
+Fellows are provided with training and networking and are awarded a generous stipend $5,000 to complete a book-length project of their choosing.

-The application deadline for the 2016 Translation Fellowship is November 15, 2015.
+The application for the 2018 Translation Fellowship Program is due November 15, 2017.

-The Yiddish Book Center Translation Fellowship is made possible through the generous support of the Righteous Persons Foundation, with additional funding from the David Berg Foundation and Dr. Paula Bursztyn Goldberg.
+The Yiddish Book Center Translation Fellowship is made possible through the generous support of the Righteous Persons Foundation, with additional funding from Dr. Paula Bursztyn Goldberg.